top of page

 Takes a closer look at the role of the economic system during slavery and post slavery, including:

-How have Blacks been systematically been excluded from benefiting from the American
+- How have black people been systematically excluded from benefiting from the American

 economy in jobs, business ownership and access to capitol to own homes and businesses?